oddbird/oddsite/content/2016/07/12/open-design.rst

 sharing our thoughts while we work.

-You can get involved in several ways:
+You Can Get Involved in Several Ways:
 -------------------------------------

 - **Feedback and Conversation:**